 - Borrowers must have credit card debt.
 If you don’t, Payoff will deny the application because “the use of the loan is inconsistent with the Payoff Loan program.

-Payoff Inc. has its headquarters in Costa Mesa, California, and has an A+ rating with the BBB.
+Payoff Inc. has its headquarters in Costa Mesa, California.
 It was founded in 2009 by Scott Saunders and Eden Warner.
 Scott Sounders is still the CEO of Payoff.
 Before Payoff, Scott was a lead investor and entrepreneur for Walz Group and Eden was the CFO and co-founder of Fandango.
 The big idea behind Payoff is to use behavioral science to help people have the mentality of an investor instead of that of a borrower.

 How Does Payoff Work?